Harmonics partials overtones distortions THD stopped flute clarinet even-numbered harmonics odd - sengpielaudio PR

 Because a clarinet acts like a closed tube resonator, it theoretically produces only odd-numbered

-harmonics.
-But there is also some even-numbered harmonics content.
+harmonics, that are even-numbered overtones.
+But there are also some even-numbered harmonics

 http://www.phys.unsw.edu.au/jw/clarinetacoustics.html#harmonics